World War 1 | National Library of Australia (NLA)

 • using symbols and colour to represent different ideas

-Now, register a Twitter, Instagram or other social media account.
-Have students craft social media posts into a digital timeline incorporating other information gained through the research process, including:
+Create a class or individual Twitter, Instagram or other social media account.
+Ask students to create posts for a digital timeline that includes:

 • significant dates and events